Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Marty rolled her eyes.
 "You’re *always* stinky and you wouldn’t let me stop at just your back.
 But that’s my point, you’re so fixated and intense when you wanna do something, y’know?
 I’m not complaining but come *on!* You’ve got an opportunity that most people never get.
 Take advantage!
 And besides, Powell more or less had to *order* you to go have a life, remember?"

-"Like he’s one to talk…" Adam rumbled, half-heartedly.
+"Like he’s one to talk..."
+Adam rumbled, half-heartedly.

 Marty felt an amused smile tug at her mouth there.
 He was right, Powell was definitely in *‘do-as-I-say-not-as-I-do’* territory there, but that didn’t make what he had said any less true.
 "Trust his judgement" she instructed, and returned her attention to the question of what they could actually *do* on vacation.
 "Uh... we could go hiking?"